bijubayarea/argocd-k8s-aws-route53-external-dns-ingress-tls/README.md

 ## Verify Route53 is AUTO updated with DNS entry

-pod external-dns will auto add a DNS A record in hosted zone for the hostname defined in ingress Check if the ELB load balancer names is correct entry for the DNS A Record
+pod external-dns will auto add a DNS A record in hosted zone for the hostname defined in ingress Check if the ELB load balancer names is correct in the entry for the DNS A Record

 ![](https://github.com/bijubayarea/argocd-k8s-aws-route53-external-dns-ingress-tls/blob/main/images/Route53_config.png)